ddphuoc/java-interview-questions/Spring-questions.md

 * When first accessed, WebSocket scoped beans are stored in the WebSocket session attributes.
 * The same instance of the bean is then returned whenever that bean is accessed during the entire WebSocket session.
 * We can also say that it exhibits singleton behavior, but limited to a WebSocket session only

+##Q. What is Spring Boot?
+Spring Boot provides a platform to develop a stand-alone and production-grade spring application.
+You can get started with minimum configurations without the need for an entire Spring configuration setup.

+##Q. Advantages of Spring Boot?

+* Easy to understand and develop spring applications, avoid complex XML configuration in Spring
+* Increases productivity, develop a Spring applications in an easier way
+* Reduces the development time
+* Offer an easier way of getting started with the application